Skip to content

 Purpose

-Character creation should define who player is, where they begin, what early board work feels natural, and what kind of starter package they receive.
+Character creation should define who player is, where they begin inside Trevalkaan (the main hub city), what early board work feels natural, and what kind of starter package they receive.

 It should create identity and direction without creating permanent class traps.